Camera Setup Dialog

 Frames per sec

-When electron counting is available, the frames per second can be entered here.
-The program maintains two separate settings, one for linear mode and one for counting mode, and switches between them automatically when you change modes.
+The frames per second can be seen and entered here.
+When electron counting is available, the program maintains two separate settings, one for linear mode and one for counting mode, and switches between them automatically when you change modes.
 There is not a separate frames per second value for each camera parameter set; they all share these two values.

 Turn on this checkbox to save frames permanently.